How an Office Design Makeover Can Boost Your Profitability

 Make a plan, see it through

-Maybe you don’t have the resources to tackle everything – but every time you make smart improvements to the design of your workspace, you’re making a smart financial decision.
+Maybe you don’t have the resources to tackle everything – but every time you make smart improvements to the design of your office layout, you’re making a smart financial decision.
 Guest Post by Issac Church.